There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Next up is Cedar Mesa which could use Bluff or Blanding as a base for.
 This is a great place for people that love history and archaeology and want to get off the beaten path a little bit.

 It’s still popular but much less-visited than areas like Moab and Zion.
-I think it’s a great underrated weekend getaway in Utah.
+I think it’s a great underrated weekend getaway in Utah and maybe a favorite Utah itinerary of mine.
+But I love this area a lot.

 Where to stay in Blanding